Submitted by AnthonyHorvath on Fri, 08/05/2022 - 06:27

 After you've enjoyed Come By The Hills with Sara Hillis, tomorrow afternoon from 02:00 to 05:00, don't touch that dial, device, PC, Mac or smart speaker and join me for The Early Years, where and when you'll hear the best music from Rock and Roll's Golden Age (its first quarter century) with an occasional nod to other decades and genres.

-From this Saturday at 12am Eastern, that’s 4pm Saturday in NZ, 2pm in Sydney and 5am in the UK, and repeated every four hours throughout the day, it’s the described movies How the West was Won from 1962 and Sleeping Beauty from 1959.
+From this Saturday at 12am Eastern, that’s 4pm Saturday in NZ, 2pm in Sydney and 5am in the UK, and repeated every four hours throughout the day, it’s the described movies The Perfect Storm from 2000, and Twister from 1996.

 The Juke In The Back” focuses on the “soul that came before rock n’ roll,” the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-Tune in at 4 PM Eastern Monday, which is 6 AM Tuesday in eastern Australia.
+Tune in at 4 PM Eastern Monday, which is 6 AM Tuesday in Eastern Australia.
 Or at 6 AM Eastern Wednesday, which is 8 PM in Eastern Australia.
-Simply instruct your smart speaker to play mushroom FM and you will be there.
+Just tell your SmartSpeaker or device of choice to play Mushroom FM, and you will be whisked there in a trice.
+And you will enjoy an excellent hour of music with Bruce Gillies, who chose this duo, and me.

 The Juke In The Back” focuses on the “soul that came before rock n’ roll,” the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.